Srilakshmi184/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 ### Assumptions
 ```
 1.Every user must register as a member before accessing gym services.
-2.A member has a unique ID and unique contact number.
+2.A member has a unique contact number.
 3.Each session or class is led by exactly one trainer.
 4.Trainers can conduct multiple sessions but not at overlapping times.
 ```